Research Article: The Great Sonic Continuity Debate

 -Dean Sitton

-While the western game manuals of the time (shared by both North America and Europe) remained vague on the character's past, location, and the names of his little forest friends, the Sonic bible delved into much greater detail.
-A first draft of the story reveals such esoteric details as Sonic (real name: Sonny) living next to a burger joint in Hardly, Nebraska (population 1,226).
-Later drafts, however, reveal the origin of some much more familiar elements of the Sonic franchise.
+While the western game manuals of the time (shared by both North America and Europe) remained vague on the character's origin, location, and the names of his robot-imprisoned forest friends, the Sonic bible delved into much greater detail.
+A first draft of the story reveals such esoteric details as Sonic (real name: Sonny) living next to a burger joint in—believe it or not—Hardly, Nebraska (population 1,226).
+Later drafts, however, reveal the origin of some much more familiar elements of the Sonic franchise, including planet Mobius, Sally Acorn, and Sonic's affinity for fast food (chili dogs, anyone?).
 Some excerpts:

 “The story begins on the planet Mobius at an unspecified point in time and space.
 Sonic the Hedgehog, an orphan, grows up with his forest friends in the Green Hill Zone.
 From each of his animal friends, he picks up different skills and characteristics—not all of them good.
 Speed, cleverness, but also stubbornness and cockiness are among the traits he develops, plus a certain amount of “forest smarts.”